kotolex/surrealist/README.md

 `

 You can always check for error using is_error() method

 ```python
 if result.is_error():
     raise ValueError("Got error")
 ```

+Besides, a result object has helper methods is_empty, id, ids, get to work with response of SurrealDB.

 You need to read this on SurrealDB recordID: https://docs.surrealdb.com/docs/surrealql/datamodel/ids